Connie Han

-Connie Han (born 4 February 1996) is an American jazz pianist.
-She has recorded three albums for Mack Avenue Records.
+Connie Han (born 4 February 1996) is an American composer and pianist in the jazz, 20th-century classical, and experimental music idioms.
+She has recorded three albums as a leader for Mack Avenue Records.

 Early life

-Han was born in Los Angeles, California to Chinese parents, both of whom were professional musicians.
+Han was born in Los Angeles, California, to Chinese parents, both of whom were professional musicians.
 She was taught piano from the age of five, initially by her mother.
 She became interested in jazz in high school, where she was taught by drummer Bill Wysaske.
 Han opted not to study music in college, and became a professional musician at the age of 17, with Wysaske as her trio's musical director.

 Later life and career

 Wysaske produced Han's debut album, The Richard Rodgers Songbook, which was self-released in 2015.
 She subsequently signed to Mack Avenue Records, which released her Crime Zone in 2018.
 Han wrote seven of the album's ten tracks.
 The album included Wysaske and Edwin Livingston (bass) and the guest musicians Walter Smith III (saxophone) and Brian Swartz (trumpet).
-The title track is inspired by films like Blade Runner and the anime movie Akira.
+The title track is inspired by films such as Blade Runner and the anime movie Akira.
+A New York Times reviewer at the time praised her technique and knowledge of the history of the music.

 In 2019, Han was named a Steinway Artist.
 In the same year, JAZZIZ magazine featured Han in "The Shape of Jazz to Come: Artists to Watch in 2019", claiming that Han embodies her primary jazz influences McCoy Tyner, Chick Corea, Herbie Hancock and Kenny Kirkland "in way of spirit and energy, not mere reproduction."
 Her original compositions from Crime Zone "were firmly stamped with her own artistic vision, and it's a vision that she will certainly continue to expand through 2019 and beyond."